warbe-maker/VBA-Error/README.md

 ## Common VBA Error Services
+The section [Exploring the matter](#exploring-the-matter) shows a possible approach with neither this Common VBA Error Service Component nor any other installed, with a plea &nbsp; &nbsp;**f o r** &nbsp;&nbsp; it.
+Those already convinced just continue reading.

 All services are invoked through procedures copied into each module (see [Preparing the module](#preparing-the-module) and [Preparing procedures](#preparing-procedures).
 As a result an error message will look as follows:<br>
 ![](Assets/StraightToTheErrorLineOptimum.png)

+The specifically nice designed error message however, will require and additional _[Common VBA Message Component](#using-the-optional-fmsgmmsg-components-for-a-better-designed-error-message)_ which provides an alternative for the `VBA.MsgBox`.

 Provided are:
   - **Type of the error** (distinction of Application Error, VB Runtime error, and Database error)